jcebidanes/numberGuessingGame/README.md

     scanf("%d", &userGuess);
     printf("You guess are $d \n", userGuess);

 This code is the same we did before using *printf*.
 The newness is *scanf* command.
-Like printf we use **%d** to get what de user typed and put this value inside variable userGues.
+Like printf we use **%d** to get what de user typed and put this value inside variable userGuess.
 Notice before variable name we put **&**.
-This will be explain after, but per hour only put this **&** before variable.
+This will be explain after, but per hour only put this **&** before variable when to use *scanf*.

+## Testing if the user answer correctly or not

+This step we will use a **decesicion control statement** called *if* with *else* too.

+    if( *put condicional here* ) {
+        // if condicional is true
+    } else {
+        // if condicional is not true
+    }

+This code above show *if* and *else* struture.
+You need put a condicial sentence inside de brackets and if the result is true only the frist part will be executed, but if not true only the second part will be.
+We use *condicional operators* to validate condicional sentence.

+To this part we will use **==**(Double equal mark).
+They work testing two values are or not equals.
+Example:

+    10 == 11   // resul -> false
+    10 == 10   // resul -> true

+Of course we don't use only static values.
+O way is to use variables and test variables values.

+    int valueX = 10;
+    int valyeY = 11;

+    if ( valueX == valueY ) {
+        printf(" X is equal Y ");
+    } else {
+        printf(" X not is equal Y ");
+    }

+---

+Important: The *else* part is optional.
+You can use only *if* part and will work every time the condicional is true.

+    if( *todayIsFriday* ) {
+        printf("Happy Friday!");
+    }

+---

+Now let's make our validation is de user hit or not our secret number.